hollance/RWDevCon-App-Architecture/0-For-Instructor/3-Lab-Instructions.markdown

 It makes sense to wrap up each request into an object of its own, so you can pass them around, store them, queue them up, and so on.

-These request objects send the HTTP requests to the server, handle the incoming data, and then notify the app about the results.
+These request objects send the HTTP requests to the server, handle the incoming data, and notify the app about the results.
 The rest of the app doesn't need to worry about `NSURLSession`, HTTP, parsing JSON, cookies, caching, encryption, and so on.

 If this were a real app, `ServerAPI` would also handle authentication and the login screen.